MatterMiners/cobald/docs/source/custom/package.rst

 Configuration Plugins
 *********************

-Packages can declare callables as plugins for the YAML configuration format.
+In order to use extensions in YAML configuration files, packages can declare any callable as a plugin.
 Plugins are added as ``entry_points`` of the ``cobald.config.yaml_constructors`` group, with a name to be used in configurations.
 For example, a plugin class ``ExtensionClass`` defined in ``mypackage.mymodule``